vstinner/misc/cpython/pep-core_dev_process.rst

 Once a contributor becomes active enough, a core developer can propose to give the bug triage permission to the contributor.
 The contributors may ask themselves to give this permission.
-The level of activity is not strictly defined, since it depends on the kind of contributions and their quality.
+The level of activity is not strictly defined since it depends on the kind of contributions and their quality.
 The core developer is responsible to estimate this.

 There is no formal vote to give the bug triage permission.
 The core